Prince Andrew hires top Hollywood lawyer to help fight trial of Epstein victims | ExBulletin

 Prince Andrew hires top Hollywood lawyer to help fight trial of Epstein victims

-Prince Andrew hired powerful Hollywood lawyer Andrew B Brettler to represent him in a civil lawsuit alleging he sexually assaulted a woman when she was 17.
+Prince Andrew hired powerful Hollywood lawyer Andrew B Brettler to represent him in civil proceedings trial alleging that he sexually assaulted a woman when she was 17 years old.

 Prince Andrew was served with papers describing the sexual assault allegations made by Viginia Giuffre who claims she was forced to have sex with him when she was underage.